Bean-to-Bar

 Fair, fairer, origin chocolate

-Therefore, it is of course best for the communities and the local economy if manufacturers also produce and export the chocolates there.
+Therefore, it is of course best for the local communities and economy if manufacturers also produce and export the chocolates there.
 We have already achieved our first sub-goal.
 In (almost) all of our boxes and tastings, over 50% of the chocolate comes directly from local manufacturers.
-What is also interesting about these chocolates is that they are often (not always) produced for the local markets.
+What is also interesting about these chocolates is that they are often (not always) produced for local markets.
 Accordingly, they often taste different than those from European chocolate producers.

 You can also find single-origin chocolates in our shop in our tasting boxes or at our virtual chocolate tasting team events .